 - In 15 years the risk of heart attack returns to the same level as a person who never smoked.

 Stopping smoking also has significant benefits for family and friends, who will no longer be exposed to second-hand smoke, and also saves the average person up to £2,000 per year in cigarettes.
-You can click here to calculate how much you could save by giving up smoking.

 In terms of withdrawal symptoms, those who are trying to quit smoking do experience physical and mental changes.
 Strong cravings for nicotine can lead to the following, as well as a range of other sensations.